nordic-institute/X-Road/ansible/ss_cluster/README.md

     * The control host can be one of the cluster servers (e.g. the master node), but a separate control host is recommended.
 * Decide names for the cluster members and configure the nodes in the ansible inventory.
     * See hosts/cluster-example.txt for an example (nodename parameter)
+    * Node names are related to certificate DN's, see "Set up SSL keys" for specifics
 * Change the serverconf_password in group_vars/all and preferably encrypt the file using ansible vault.
     * The serverconf_password is used to authenticate the local connections to the serverconf database.
 The default is 'serverconf'.